ghumman/friends/README.md

-## Following commands were used to created this project
+## Following commands were used to create this project
 ```
 npx create-react-app react-js
 cd react-js